Iamswagatbarik/Veronica/README.md

 ## Features
 - Search for images using keywords
 - Display search results in a grid layout
-- Click on an image to view it in full size
+- Click on an image to Download image for free from Unsplash
 - Responsive design

 ## Screenshots